voidfill/Glasscord/README.md

 _TL;DR: Help me I have no purpose in this life anymore_

+## Is it secure to use it?

+It is not.
+If you want your app to be 100% safe, you should not modify it in the first place.
+That said, this modification disables some of Electron's security restrictions to be able to work as intended.

+I am fully committed in reducing the amount of stuff Glasscord disables or "hacks around" to work properly, but it's a considerable effort to do so, and in some way it's not really possible to do it 100% of the times.

+Legally speaking, modifying apps which work mostly offline (like Visual Studio Code) should be safe;
+however, modifying apps tied with online services (like Discord) might go against their Terms of Service.

+Neither I nor my contributors assume any kind of responsibility if your online accounts get shut down because you used this modification.
+You are and will always be on your own if you inject stuff on applications!

 ## How do I install it?
 Well, glad you asked!